MeetKothari/Blind75/README.md

 ---

-Kind of similar LC problems:
+⭐ Kind of similar LC problems:

-:point: Valid Anagram and Ransome Note
+👉 Valid Anagram and Ransome Note

 - Both the solution for the Ransom Note problem and the Valid Anagram problem use a counting approach to compare the characters in two strings.